pricing and payment policy

 - Our price list is published on our website.

-- Sample prices are published on our Facebook page.
+- Sample prices are published on our Facebook page and on Google My Business.

 - Pages on our website that give details of treatments include guide prices.